defavltt/stm32-lora-spectrum-analyzer-pager/README.md

  - Backlight mode - timeout / no timeout (will not go to sleep) / on startup (turn backlight on when starting up)
  - Adjust contrast

-### *RFM95 settings*
+### *RF settings*
 <img src="images/menus/rfsett1.jpg" width="300"> <img src="images/menus/rfsett2.jpg" width="300">

  - Setting frequency
-   - Select a digit to change by entering in option and moving the digit cursor left / right
+   - Select a digit to change by entering in the option and moving the digit cursor left / right
  - Continuous TX - doesnt transmit actual data, used for testing other devices

 ### *Feedback*